-Ever rise from a chair after sitting for a while and feel that the room is blacking out?
+Ever rise from a chair after sitting for a while and feel lightheaded or that the room is blacking out?
 Could this eventually harm your brain?

-You must pause in your tracks, head lowered, until the feeling passes.
+You then must pause in your tracks with your head down until the feeling passes.

-A study has found a link between this phenomenon in middle age and the development of dementia 20 years later.
+A study found a link between this common phenomenon in middle age and the development of dementia 20 years later.

 The research comes from the Johns Hopkins Bloomberg School of Public Health.